 Dress for possible cold conditions

-The central coast of California has some cold water upwelling just offshore making our waters very cold year round.
-This is instrumental in producing the huge amounts of plankton and small fish that the whales are here to eat and why whale watching is so good here.
+The central coast of California has some powerful upwelling just offshore making our waters very cold year round.
+This is instrumental in producing the huge amounts of plankton and small fish that the whales are here to feed on and why whale watching is so good here.
 It does mean we must be prepared and dressed for very cold conditions even if it is hot on shore.
 Please bring a warm jacket, long pants and some type of windbreaker or rain coat if you want to be warm on the boat.
 Please click the " What to wear / bring" tab for a more detailed breakdown of what to expect on a tour at different times of the year.

 Bad weather and canceling trips